 - Always give people an option to opt-out

 Some people think email marketing is outdated, but they couldn’t be more wrong.
 Email marketing has been utilized since shortly after the birth of the Internet.
 It has evolved considerably since then and is still an incredibly useful marketing tool.

 In fact, many entrepreneurs argue that email marketing is more important now than ever before.
 There’s a good reason 85% of U.S. retailers consider email marketing one of the most effective customer acquisition tactics!

 And now is the time to include email marketing into your digital marketing strategy.

 Email marketing is beneficial because it is fast, efficient, and cost-effective.
 Using this method of marketing provides you the means of reaching out to potential customers and retaining existing ones by encouraging repeat visits to a site.

-People want to stay informed about your brand, and email marketing is one of the best ways to stay engaged with that audience.
+People want to stay informed about your brand in real-time, and email marketing is one of the best ways to stay engaged with that audience.
 In fact, 28% of US online shoppers report subscribing to store or product emails in order to stay informed on brands they care about.

 What is email marketing software?

 Email marketing software and automation tools make sending and monitoring email campaigns easier.
 For example, MailChimp and Constant Contact can be used to send out emails and monitor how your subscribers interact with your emails.